-Our contradictory results in field and mesocosm experiments may represent the role that environmental variation plays in interpreting species interactions.
-Many experiments have concluded that tadpole grazing can reduce algal resources (e.g. Brönmark et al. 1991, Kupferberg 1997a, Alford 1999).
-However control of algae by aquatic grazers appears to be a general experimental result: in a meta-analysis of grazing experiments, 70% of experiments found that grazers at ambient densities reduced algal biomass (Feminella and Hawkins 1995).
-Grazer effects were largest in long lab experiments and were smaller for short experiments or field experiments (Feminella and Hawkins 1995), where variable conditions or environmental heterogeneity are probably more influential.
-Our results match that conclusion: in our field and mesocosm experiments of about the same duration, tadpoles had no effect in the field enclosures and a strong effect in the mesocosms.
-We are not alone in citing the effects of environmental heterogeneity as a factor obscuring the effects of grazers.
-In Pacific northwest streams, tailed frog tadpole exclusions did not strongly enhance algal abundance, probably because the effects of tadpole exclusion were masked by between stream variability (Lamberti et al. 1992).
-Algae abundance in streams in the Pacific Northwest can be controlled by either tailed frog tadpole grazing or by the availability of light, depending largely on the abiotic characteristics of an individual stream (Mallory and Richardson 2005).
+Many experiments have concluded that tadpole grazing can reduce algal resources (e.g. Brönmark et al. 1991, Kupferberg 1997a, Alford 1999), reflecting a broader literature showing that aquatic grazers generally reduce algal biomass or density.
+In a meta-analysis of freshwater grazing experiments, Feminella and Hawkins (1995) reported that algal biomass was reduced by ambient grazer densities in over 70% of experiments, with the largest grazer impacts found in long laboratory experiments and smaller grazer impacts observed in short or field experiments with variable conditions or high environmental heterogeneity.
+As an example, large stream-to-stream variability in environmental conditions (e.g., canopy cover and light levels) can mask the effects of tailed frog tadpoles on algal biomass in Pacific Northwest streams (Lamberti et al. 1992, Mallory and Richardson 2005).
+Similarly, I attribute some of the differences in tadpole effects on algal resources and competitor growth between mesocosm and field enclosure experiments to the high environmental variability across enclosures and lakes in the field experiment.

-Nonetheless, manipulative and natural field experiments have detected regulation of algal abundance by tadpoles, and tadpole exclusion or disease-caused extinctions released algae from top-down regulation.
-The exclusion of tadpoles from the benthos in Neotropical streams resulted in 111% to 200% increases in algal abundance (Ranvestel et al. 2004, Connelly et al. 2008), and after the amphibian chytrid fungus caused extinction of tadpoles in these same streams, algal abundance rapidly increased 2-6 fold (Connelly et al. 2008, 2014).
-This contradiction between the weak effects of mountain yellow-legged frog tadpoles and tailed frog tadpoles versus the strong effects of tropical stream tadpoles reinforces how ecological effects of amphibian declines will vary for each threatened species and with ecological context (Menge 2003).
-Identifying differences among these frog species and their communities may indicate when and where amphibians exert top-down control or respond to bottom-up processes.
+Another question deals with the extent to which the results of manipulative and natural field experiments can be extrapolated to infer the effects of tadpole extinctions on whole systems.
+The exclusion of tadpoles from Neotropical streams resulted in 111% to 200% increases in algal abundance (Ranvestel et al. 2004, Connelly et al. 2008) which was similar to a 2-6 fold increase in algal abundance in these streams after tadpoles had been driven extinct by the chytrid fungus (Connelly et al. 2008, 2014).
+The relatively strong effects of Neotropical frog tadpoles on their communities versus the relatively weak effects of mountain yellow-legged frog tadpoles and tailed frog tadpoles on their communities reinforces the view that the ecological effects of amphibian declines will vary with each threatened species and its ecological context (Menge 2003).